advename/The-React-Library-guide/README.md

 > The same goes to transpiling your code with Typescript.
 You have to set `"module": "esnext"` or `"module": "es6"` to prevent typescript from replacing your `import`'s with `require`'s. `esnext` is just a dynamic value indicating the latest ECMAScript version.

 ### 1.3.3 – Side Effect
-A *side effect* is not a bundler or JavaScript specific term.
+A *side effect* is not a bundler or JavaScript-specific term.
 It is a general programming concept about **behaviors of functions** (and not modules).
 A function is said to have side effect if it tries to modify anything outside its body (scope).
 For example, if it modifies a global variable, then it is a side effect.
 If it makes a network call, it is a side effect as well.
 A function that contains a side effect is also named an *impure* function. ^[[The Not-So-Scary Guide to Functional Programming \| YLD Blog](https://www.yld.io/blog/the-not-so-scary-guide-to-functional-programming/)]  ^[Chapter 5 [React Hooks in Action](https://www.manning.com/books/react-hooks-in-action)] ^[[Master the JavaScript Interview: What is Functional Programming? \| by Eric Elliott | JavaScript Scene | Medium](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0)]

-- **Pure** functions returns always the same output, given the same input.
+- **Pure** functions always return the same output, given the same input.
 It is predictable.
-- **"Impure"** functions **directly mutates** variables, state, data outside of its body.
+- **"Impure"** functions **directly mutates** variables, state, data outside its body.

 Sounds confusing?
-Stay with me as we go through an example with a pure and impure function, where the latter function modifies state outside of its body.
+Stay with me as we go through an example with a pure and impure function, where the latter function modifies state outside its body.
 ```js
 let myValue = 1;